Undergraduate Admissions

 Applicants not admissible under one of the above provisions should enroll at a community college or another appropriate institution in preparatory courses to meet eligibility requirements.
 Only under the most unusual circumstances and only by special action will such applicants be admitted to Sacramento State.

 Admissions Appeal-Section 89030.7 of the California Education Code requires that the California State University establishes specific requirements for appeal procedures for a denial of admission.
-Each CSU university must publish appeal procedures for applicants denied admission to the University.
-The procedure is limited to addressing university decisions to deny an applicant admission to the University.
+Each CSU campus must publish appeal procedures for applicants denied admission to the University.
+The procedure is limited to addressing campus decisions to deny an applicant admission to the University.

-Admissions appeal procedures must address the basis for appeals, provide 15 business days for an applicant to submit an appeal, stipulate a maximum of one appeal per academic term, provide specific contact information for the individual or office to which the appeal should be submitted, and indicate a time estimate for when the university expects to rSPFYPond to an appeal.
-The appeal procedures must be included in all denial of admission notifications to students, and must also be published on the university website.
+Admissions appeal procedures must address the basis for appeals, provide 15 business days for an applicant to submit an appeal, stipulate a maximum of one appeal per academic term, provide specific contact information for the individual or office to which the appeal should be submitted, and indicate a time estimate for when the campus expects to respond to an appeal.
+The appeal procedures must be included in all denial of admission notifications to students, and must also be published on the campus website.
 Visit the "After Admission decisions are made link at the Admissions and Outreach website for more information.

 Reservation